Social Media Strategy, What’s That?

 A simple Google search for niche social media sites yields many resources that list out social media sites by niche.
 Find the sites listed for your industry and go a step further: examine the site as a whole to see how the community interacts, and then check the site demographics on Quantcast.com.
 How many visitors does the site get per month?
 What’s the age range of users on the site?
 Etc… This data will help you come up with a narrowed down, targeted list of niche social media sites you should consider having a presence on.

 Implement!
-Put together a social media plan.
+Put together a social marketing strategy.
 For my clients I usually give them ideas on what to do for a 4 to 6 month period with their social media marketing: sites to work on, messaging strategy, tools to help reduce time spent implementing, resources for information, blogs to follow to keep up to date with social media trends, and more.
 You should do the same.
 Work through your messaging plans, measure your results, figure out who will do what, get suggestions from experts on how best to manage your profiles, and stay up to date with the latest trends.

 I subscribe to Smart Brief for Social Media, my lifesaver when I’m having a busy week and can’t spend a lot of time looking for what’s hot in the blogosphere in my industry.
 They offer e-mail summaries of the hottest posts in your industry, and not just in social media.
 Whether you’re in banking, finance, marketing, or many others you can get a quick e-mail summary of the days blog posts.